Amal-Hamza1996/Reinforcement_learning/README.md

 # Project Objective

-The goal of this project is to develop an application that trains an agent to reach a target using the \textbf{Q-Learning} algorithm.
+The goal of this project is to develop an application that trains an agent to reach a target using the Q-Learning algorithm.
 Additionally, the project integrates **human-in-the-loop reinforcement learning techniques** to accelerate the convergence of the agent.

 # Key Features